6 – The astronomical origin of tides

 Figure 6.25 – New Moon perigee leading a perigean spring tide.

-The changes in distances due to the elliptic orbits mean that spring tides have greater ranges during the Northern Hemisphere winter than in the summer, and spring tides even have greater ranges when they coincide with a perigee: either the New Moon Perigean (show here) or Full Moon Perigean shown in Figure 6.24.
+The changes in distances due to the elliptic orbits mean that spring tides have greater ranges during the northern Hemisphere winter than in the summer, and spring tides even have greater ranges when they coincide with a perigee: either the New Moon Perigean (show here) or Full Moon Perigean shown in Figure 6.24.

 What about “lunar” or “elliptical”?